 The influx of people is always greater during the weekends and during school holidays, so it is best to avoid these days.

-The entrance to the museum is free on the first Thursday of each month and on December 7, but it must be borne in mind that these days there are a lot of people.
+The entrance to the museum is free on the third Thursday of each month and on December 7, but it must be borne in mind that these days there are a lot of people.

 Most people come to the museum in the morning.
 From 4:00 pm, the influx of people goes down very considerably.
 So if you want to do a few hours quick visit, Wednesday or Friday after lunch (3 or 4pm) is a good time, since you probably will not find any lines and you will still have about 5 hours to visit the museum and see the most important exhibits.